by Carrie Profenno: Author, Coonie Mama & lifelong Mainer

 And when looking for a breeder, look for transparency.
 Their website tells you all about them.
 Their social media shows you all about them.

-All the information is there for anyone to see and double check.
+With "real" breeders, all the information is there for anyone to publicly see and double check.
 No direct message is required to find out who they are or where they are located.

 At this point, it's tempting to say these liars must be easy to spot.
 But it's only easy if you already know about them!